learn-co-curriculum/phase-3-hashketball/README.md

 Define functions to return the answer to the following questions:

 1. Which player has the most points?
 Call the function `mostPointsScored`.
 2. Which team has the most points?
 Call the function `winningTeam`.
 3. Which player has the longest name?
 Call the function `playerWithLongestName`.

 **Super Bonus:**

 1. Write a function that returns true if the player with the longest name had the most steals.
-Call the function `longNameStealsATon?`.
+Call the function `doesLongNameStealATon`.